ddmitov/perl-executing-browser/README.md

 * Extensive logging in a file or files of all debugging messages, giving information for every aspect of the browser and the execution of local scripts.
 **Configuration & usability:**
 * Configurable from INI file.
+* Skinnable - a common CSS skin for both static and dynamic pages can be slected using a special URL.
 * Browser root folder can be any folder and this is configurable from INI file.
 * Can print current page by clicking a special URL.
 * Browser can also be closed by clicking a special URL.